mehulagg/gitlab_test/doc/administration/pages/index.md

 ## Running GitLab Pages on a separate server

-You might want to run the GitLab Pages daemon on a separate server in order to decrease the load on your main application server.
+You can run the GitLab Pages daemon on a separate server in order to decrease the load on your main application server.
 To configure GitLab Pages on a separate server:

+1. Set up a new server.
+This will become the GitLab Pages server.

-1. Suppose you have the main GitLab application server named `app1`.
-Prepare new Linux server (let's call it `app2`), create NFS share there and configure access to this share from `app1`.
-Let's use the default GitLab Pages folder `/var/opt/gitlab/gitlab-rails/shared/pages` as the shared folder on `app2` and mount it to `/mnt/pages` on `app1`.
+1. Create an NFS share on the new server and configure this share to allow access from your main GitLab server.
+For this example, we use the default GitLab Pages folder `/var/opt/gitlab/gitlab-rails/shared/pages` as the shared folder on the new server and we will mount it to `/mnt/pages` on the main GitLab server.

-1. On `app2` install GitLab omnibus and modify `/etc/gitlab/gitlab.rb` this way:
+1. On the new server, install GitLab omnibus and modify `/etc/gitlab/gitlab.rb` to include:

    ```shell
    external_url 'http://<ip-address-of-the-server>'